daler/metaseq/doc/source/install.rst

 Option 1 (recommended): Install from PyPI
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The most robust method for installing :mod:`metaseq` is to do a 2-stage
 installation.
-First, ensure the base prerequisistes are installed:
+First, ensure the base prerequisites are installed.
+If any of
+these are installed, a message will be printed on the screen indicating so.
+Note that the
+Anaconda Python Distribution comes with these packages, so you don't
+necessarily need to run this:

 ::